woof84/wire-sandbox/_posts/2018-04-08-welcome-to-the-wire-sandbox.md

 title:  "Welcome to the sandbox!"
 date:   2018-04-08 21:15:05 +0000
 image: /assets/images/art-close-up-comic-16516.jpg
-author: Doug, Jen, Juan, Kian, Shannon, Taylor, Jeannie
+author: Doug, Jen, Juan, Kian, Shannon, Taylor, Jeannie, April
 ---
 Hi there!
 Welcome to the WI+RE sandbox!
 This is our place to play around and experiment with web publishing.
 We can explore all kinds of things here - coding, editing, html, css, ruby, web animations - you name it!